 No, the new Counter-Strike 2 will replace the existing CS:GO game.

 Yeah, CS2 will replace CS:GO, and the older version will be gone from people’s Steam Library, being replaced with the new game based on the Source 2 engine.

-You need to launch CS:GO, and if you qualify for the limited test, you will get a notification to download Counter-Strike: 2 beta.
+You need to launch CS:GO.
+If you qualify for the limited test, you will get a notification to download Counter-Strike 2 beta.
 Whether you get it or not is based on metrics such as recent player time, trust factor, and your Steam Account’s standing.
 Check out this article to learn how to play the Counter-Strike 2 beta and increase your chances.

 Yes, Valve has confirmed that existing skins will be moving to the new game.
 They will also look better, thanks to the upgraded Source 2 Engine.